Wisconsin Boating Laws and Regulations

 Age and Operator Restrictions

-A person born on or after Jan.
-1, 1989, and at least 16 years old may operate a motorboat only if he or she has completed a boating safety course accepted by the Wisconsin Department of Natural Resources (DNR)
+A person who was born on or after January 1, 1989, and who is 12 years of age or older may operate a motorboat only if he or she:

 A person who is at least 12 years old may operate a PWC only if he or she has completed a boating safety course accepted by Wisconsin Department of Natural Resources.